🐾 How to Add a New Pet

 petModel

-Reference to the 2D or 3D model prefab containing the PetModel
+Reference to the 2D or 3D model prefab containing the PetModel component.

-🎨 Step 2 – Setup the Visual Prefab (PetModel
+🎨 Step 2 – Setup the Visual Prefab (PetModel)

-)Create or duplicate a pet prefab (2D or 3D) and configure it:
+PetModel)Create or duplicate a pet prefab (2D or 3D) and configure it:

 Add the

-component to the root GameObject.Choose the model type:
+PetModelcomponent to the root GameObject.Choose the model type:

-.Configure the body renderers:
+Model2DorModel3D.Configure the body renderers:

 For 2D: Assign

-.For 3D: Assign
+SpriteRenderer[]inbodyRenderer2D.For 3D: Assign

-for shared material tinting.
+Renderer[]inbodyRenderer3Dor usechangeMaterialfor shared material tinting.

 Add facial expressions for each mood: